 Members of the bar are given notice of the changes and the amended rules are published to the web, legal publishers and a limited number of printed rules and rules on cd are made available to the bar and members of the public.

 Meetings of the Rules Committee are generally the second Tuesday of each month.

-Proposals for amendments to the rules may be sent to the Clerk of Court, D. Mark Jones or any member of the Rules Committee.
+Proposals for amendments to the rules may be sent to any member of the Rules Committee.
 The proponent of a rule change should explain why the change is necessary or desirable.
 Submission of proposed language is very helpful to the Committee.